-- PI 111-212 Secondary Piano (1 credit each) Prereq.: Music placement test and music or music education major with instrument, voice, or choral conducting emphasis; each level requires the preceding one.
+PI 111-212 Secondary Piano (1 credit each) Prereq.: Music placement test and music or music education major with instrument, voice, or choral conducting emphasis; each level requires the preceding one.
 This series of courses is designed to give the vocal or instrumental major skill at the keyboard.
 Students learn scales, transposition, harmonization, four-part hymns, and classical works.
 During the last semester of study, emphasis is given to accompanying a performer in his/her proficiency.
 Students are grouped according to ability.
 PI 111: required for PI 112, each level required for the next one.
 PI 212: required for MU 231.
 PI 111, 211: Fall.
-PI 112, 212: Spring. - PI 151-452 Accompaniment Practicum (1 credit each) Prereq.: MU 230 or accompanying placement test; and Music Course Permit; each level requires the preceding one.
+PI 112, 212: Spring.

+PI 151-452 Accompaniment Practicum (1 credit each) Prereq.: MU 230 or accompanying placement test; and Music Course Permit; each level requires the preceding one.
 The student gains practical experience accompanying vocalists and/or instrumentalists at least 2 hours per week.
 Required for PI 152, each level required for the next one.
+Fall, Spring.

-Fall, Spring. - PI 205-206 Advanced Piano Techniques (1 credit each) Prereq. for PI 205: PI 122 or 132; prereq. for PI 206: PI 205.
+PI 205-206 Advanced Piano Techniques (1 credit each) Prereq. for PI 205: PI 122 or 132; prereq. for PI 206: PI 205.
 These courses are resources for the intermediate and advanced pianist who desires freedom, control, and longevity in playing the piano.
 Through a series of sequenced exercises, the student develops his fingers and learns how to use relaxation and arm balance techniques.
 Required for PI 206.
-Fall, Spring. - PI 261-262 Piano Tuning and Repair (1 credit each) Prereq. for PI 261: MU 102 or permission of instructor; prereq. for PI 262: PI 261.
-Beginning with a survey of piano construction and nomenclature, students will examine an overview of both electronic and aural tuning methods, hands-on practice in tuning techniques, and an introduction to upright regulation and common repairs.
-Required for PI 262.
-PI 261: Fall.
-PI 262: Spring. - SB 131-432 Symphonic Band (1 credit each) Prereq.: Audition.
+Fall, Spring.

+SB 131-432 Symphonic Band (1 credit each) Prereq.: Audition.
 Symphonic Band offers any student with an instrumental proficiency the opportunity to use his performance skills in a variety of performing situations.
 Symphonic Band members perform a variety of band literature including standard band repertoire.
 Members of the Symphonic Band also have the opportunity to participate in the Eagles Pep Band.
 Required for SB 132, each level required for the next one.
+Fall, Spring.

-Fall, Spring. - ST 141-442 Orchestra (1 credit each) Prereq.: Audition.
+ST 141-442 Orchestra (1 credit each) Prereq.: Audition.
 The orchestra is open to students with an orchestral instrument proficiency.
 The orchestra presents a classical concert every semester.
 Other potential opportunities include performing with choral groups, participating in seasonal productions, and accompanying musical stage productions.
 Required for ST 142, each level required for the next one.
+Fall, Spring.

-Fall, Spring. - ST 201 Strings Instruction I (1 credit) Strings Instruction I is the introductory course for the four-semester program utilizing the Jaffé Strings Method.
+ST 201 Strings Instruction I (1 credit) Strings Instruction I is the introductory course for the four-semester program utilizing the Jaffé Strings Method.
 Students learn to play one of the standard stringed instruments in an orchestra setting.
 Required for ST 202.
+Fall.

-Fall. - ST 202 Strings Instruction II (1 credit) Prereq.: ST 201.
+ST 202 Strings Instruction II (1 credit) Prereq.: ST 201.
 This course is a continuation of ST 201 with an emphasis on ensemble playing.
 Students learn tone quality, interpretation and style of classical music, and future development of technical skills.
 Required for ST 301.
+Spring.

-Spring. - ST 301-302 Strings Instruction III, IV (1 credit each) Prereq. for ST 301: ST 202; prereq. for ST 302: ST 301.
+ST 301-302 Strings Instruction III, IV (1 credit each) Prereq. for ST 301: ST 202; prereq. for ST 302: ST 301.
 This course is a continuation of the Jaffé Strings Method.
 Students receive continued development of individual techniques such as tone production, vibrato, martelé, and detaché bowings, and shifting through fourth position.
 This development is accomplished through arrangements of classical and church music.
 Required for ST 302.
 ST 301: Fall.
-ST 302: Spring. - VO 121 Vocal Instruction (1 credit) Prereq.: Vocal music major, teaching field, or minor, or choral conducting emphasis.
+ST 302: Spring.

+VO 121 Vocal Instruction (1 credit) Prereq.: Vocal music major, teaching field, or minor, or choral conducting emphasis.
 Students will learn the fundamentals of good vocal technique, communication, practice, and performance.
 Students demonstrate their progress through class workshops and additional assignments.
 Required for VO 122.
 Fall.